Get

 Canines & The Green Bean Diet

-If your dog is carrying extra weight and you’ve spent time online searching for ways to help them lose that weight, you might’ve encountered the “green bean diet”.
-What is the green bean diet?
-It’s a diet plan that slowly incorporates green beans into your dog’s diet by replacing a percentage of their normal food with this veggie.
-Since green beans are safe and healthy for canines, it sounds like a pretty good weight-loss plan, right?
+If your dog is carrying extra weight and you’ve spent time online searching for ways to help them lose a few pounds, you might’ve encountered the “green bean diet.”
+It’s a diet plan that slowly incorporates green beans into your dog’s diet by replacing a percentage of their regular food with the veggies.
+Since green beans are safe and healthy for canines, it sounds like a good weight-loss plan, but it’s not.

 While this diet sounds good in theory, in reality, it has serious downsides, as described below:

-• Your dog missing out on important nutrients they would be getting from their normal food (as green beans don’t contain every vitamin and mineral they need) could lead to malnutrition.
+• Your dog missing out on important nutrients they would be getting from their regular food (as green beans don’t contain every vitamin and mineral they need) could lead to malnutrition.

-• There isn’t enough protein in green beans to meet what a dog needs each day, which could lead to muscle mass loss.
+• Green beans don’t contain enough protein to meet a dog’s daily needs, which could lead to muscle mass loss.

-• Because a dog is missing out on vital nutrients while on the green bean diet, any weight they might lose could be regained the moment they switch back to dog food because of changes to their metabolism.
+• Because dogs are missing out on vital nutrients while on the green bean diet, any weight they might lose could be regained the moment they switch back to dog food due to changes in their metabolism.

 Overall, this diet isn’t safe (and you should speak to your vet before attempting any diet with your dog; your pet may have an underlying health condition causing them to gain weight).
 So, avoid using the green bean diet if your pup is carrying a few extra pounds.

-What you can do is replace some of their dog treats with green beans, as part of a vet-approved weight loss plan.
-Doing this will reduce your dog’s overall calorie intake but the green beans are not replacing balanced nutrition, they are replacing highly calorific treats.
+You can replace some of their dog treats with green beans as part of a vet-approved weight loss plan.
+This will reduce your dog’s overall calorie intake, but the green beans are not replacing balanced nutrition; they are replacing high-calorie treats.

 Conclusion

-Green beans are a delicious and healthy treat for the majority of canines!
-Just keep in mind that you should only give plain green beans to your pet, and this veggie should be offered in moderation.
-Green beans contain many healthy minerals and nutrients that are wonderful for your dog, but they also lack in other areas, so they aren’t a replacement for a balanced diet, even in overweight dogs.
+Green beans are a delicious and healthy treat for most canines!
+Remember that you should only serve plain green beans to your pet, and they should be offered in moderation.
+Green beans contain several healthy minerals and nutrients that are beneficial to your dog, but they also lack in other areas, so they aren’t a replacement for a balanced diet, even in overweight dogs.

-You should also avoid the green bean diet that replaces a portion of your pup’s food with green beans as a way to lose weight, as this could be dangerous for your canine pal and lead to malnutrition.
+You should also avoid the green bean diet, which replaces a portion of your pup’s food with green beans to lose weight since it can be dangerous for your canine pal and lead to malnutrition.

 Featured Image Credit: flockine, Pixabay